Woolly hare

-The woolly hare (Lepus oiostolus) is a species of mammal in the family Leporidae.
-It is found in western and central China, northern India, and Nepal, where its typical habitat is montane grassland.
-It has a wide range and is present in some protected areas but is a generally uncommon species; the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+The woolly hare (Lepus oiostolus) is a notably thick-furred species of hare found in the montane grasslands of western and central China, northern India, and Nepal.
+It has a wide range and is present in some protected areas but is a generally uncommon species.
+The International Union for Conservation of Nature has assessed it as a least-concern species, though it is considered endangered in India.